Verify Linearizability of Concurrent Stacks: Introduction

-Intuitively, a pop operation must return the value pushed by the latest operation among the push operations whose effects can be observed by the pop operation.
-If a push operation precedes a pop operation in a concurrent execution, then the pop operation can observe the effect of the push operation.
+In this paper, we extend the Aspect-oriented proof approach to concurrent stacks.
+We first prove the soundness of elimination mechanism used in the concurrent stacks.
+This enables verifiers to ignore the elimination pairs and focus on the ``common'' operations when they prove linearizability of concurrent stacks.
+Then we present a stack theorem, which reduces the problem of proving linearizability of concurrent stacks to establishing a set of conditions based on the happened-before order of operations.
+The basic idea behind the stack theorem is that for any linearizable execution of a concurrent stack, every pop operation must pop the value pushed by a latest push operation of the ones whose effects can be observed by the pop operation.
+A pop operation will observe the effects of the push operations which precede it.
 However, if a pop operation is interleaved with a push operation, the pop operation may observe the effect of the push operation or not.
-For example, consider the following execution of a stack shown in Figure 1.
-The pop operation can return either x or y.
-This depends on whether the pop operation observes the effect of the operation push(y).
-Whichever the pop operation returns, the execution is always linearizable.

-If a push operation is interleaved with a pop operation and the pop operation returns the value pushed by the push operation, then we call them an elimination pair.
-In this paper, we prove that the elimination pairs do not violate linearizability of concurrent stacks, i.e., for a history $H$ of a concurrent stack, let $H'$ be a subsequence of $H$ obtained by deleting the elimination pairs of $H$; if $H'$ is linearizable, then $H$ is also linearizable.
-This enables verifiers to ignore the elimination pairs and focus on the ``common'' operations when they verify the linearization of concurrent stacks.

-Any ``common'' pop operation pops the value pushed by the push operation which precedes the pop operation.
-Thus these pop operations do not exist the above nondeterministic problem.
-In this paper, we present a stack theorem for verifying concurrent stacks, this theorem presents a set of conditions based on the happened-before order which are sufficient and necessary to establish linearization of the ``common'' operations.
-Because of avoiding the above nondeterminism, the theorem intuitively characterizes the ``Last in First Out'' (``LIFO'') semantics.
-Informally, the stack theorem says: a concurrent execution of a stack is linearizable iff there exists a linearization of the pop operations, such that the pop operations always remove the latest values in the stack in the linear order of pop operations.
+To solve the nondeterministic problem, our stack theorem employs an extended partial order of the happened-before order such that if a push operation is not bigger than a pop operation w.r.t. the extended partial order, then the effect of the push operation can be observed by the pop operation.